Tdhun/Satoshi-Nakamoto-/README.md

 ### **Notable Projects**

 1. **Threads of Time: A Grandson’s Quest**:
-   - This project is a narrative exploration of Anthony's journey into the world of Bitcoin and cryptography, inspired by his grandmother, Gleanna Jewel Hunt.
+   - This project is a narrative exploration of Anthony's journey into the world of Bitcoin and cryptography, inspired by his grandmother, Glenna Jewel Hunt.
 It includes interactive elements that allow visitors to decode messages and explore the history of Bitcoin².

 2. **Quantum Ledger Exhibit**:
    - An exhibit that showcases Anthony's Quantum Ledger Theory, explaining how quantum computing can enhance blockchain technology.
 The exhibit includes demonstrations of quantum entanglement and its potential applications in cryptography³.